metablaster/WindowsFirewallRuleset/Modules/Project.Windows.UserInfo/Help/en-US/ConvertFrom-UserAccount.md

 ## PARAMETERS

-### -UserAccounts
+### -UserAccount

-Array of user accounts in form of: COMPUTERNAME\USERNAME
+One or more user accounts in form of: COMPUTERNAME\USERNAME

 ```yaml
 Type: System.String[]